 Rate of security test passes

-Vulnerability scanning is not a common test case within a release pipeline.
+Vulnerability scanning is not a common test case within a software delivery pipeline.
 Determine the test's viability and implement whenever possible.
 A failed security test during the build phase could prevent some releases from going into production.
-If code releases consistently fail vulnerability tests, this DevOps metric suggests that teams are ignoring secure practices upstream and ultimately must correct those issues.
+If code releases consistently fail vulnerability tests, this DevOps KPI suggests that teams are ignoring secure practices upstream and ultimately must correct those issues.

 Application uptime is an important metric for every IT organization.
 Service-level agreements require that the infrastructure, services and supporting applications meet a high goal of availability.
 Services should be online as much as possible, which creates uptime goals as high as 99.999%.